If you or someone you love was hurt or killed in a DUI accident, it’s important that all responsible parties are held accountable.

 • Any records related to the activities of the defendant prior to the accident, including items like receipts, witnesses, cellular phone or GPS records, and social media activity

-As the lawsuit gets underway, your lawyer will also seek a deposition not from only the defendant, but also from any other witnesses who may have known that the defendant driver was drunk or intoxicated when the crash happened.
+As the lawsuit gets underway, your lawyer will also seek a deposition not only from the defendant, but also from any other witnesses who may have known that the defendant driver was drunk or intoxicated when the crash happened.

 Filing Insurance Claims Against Drunk Drivers